 Here are the facts:

 - All bankruptcy attorneys filing in a specific court charge within a few hundred dollars of each other.
-This goes for the bankruptcy courts in DC, suburban Maryland and northern Virginia.
+This goes for the bankruptcy courts in DC, suburban Maryland.
 The reason: Bankruptcy fees are disclosed in all cases and they are easily available for viewing on-line by attorneys e-filing in that court.
 Any attorney wanting to see what the other guy or gal is charging?
 Go to the court’s website, a few clicks and voila, you know!
 Everybody charges within that range.

 - Lawyers are not stupid.
 (OK, no jokes!)
 They have to run a business and earn a profit to make a living.
 The guys or gals who charge low-ball prices and tout inexpensive bankruptcy make up for the lower margins by running more cases through the office in less time.
 It’s what’s known as a “mill.”
 Expect less attention and time answering your questions and concerns.
 You get what you pay for.
 We get way too many calls from disappointed customers who got no service from such firms.